 Although teaching for an established online ESL school certainly has its advantages, plenty of English teachers get started as independent freelancers.
 A great way to put yourself out on the market and attract the interest of clients is to maintain a well-kept blog of your experience.
 Brand new online ESL teachers might struggle in this area, as previous experience is the best way of marketing yourself.

 The best way to promote your freelance online ESL tutoring is to write a post in an expat or ESL forum, make a page on Facebook, or post a short bio and description of services on one of the previously mentioned platforms.
 Selling yourself, having specific examples of lesson plans, and setting competitive rates will also further your chances of success in the online solo realm.
 And, never underestimate the power of a solid, updated LinkedIn profile.

 If having a blog or personal site isn’t for you, there are several websites where online ESL teachers can list their skills, services, and availability.
 Freelancer, Upwork, and BuddySchool are great options in this case.

 Choose a Platform

-Regardless of your platform, employers (and sometimes independent adult students, as well) will typically prefer that you have a headset to use for teaching.
-In order to increase clarity and reduce static noise.
+Regardless of your platform, employers (and sometimes independent adult students as well) will typically prefer that you use a headset in order to increase clarity and reduce static noise.